qlyoung/MumbleEchoSpatializer/README.md

 ```
 Press enter and you should be in an empty directory.
 Copy the .dll files into
 this directory, then restart Mumble.
 In Mumble, go to Configure -> Settings ->
-Plugins and verify that "Echo VR (latest)" appears in the list.
-Check "Link to
+Plugins and verify that "Echo VR" appears in the list.
+Check "Link to Game and
-Game and Transmit Position" under "Options".
-Go to "Audio Output" and check
+Transmit Position" under "Options".
+Go to "Audio Output" and check "Positional
-"Positional Audio".
+Audio".

 Usage
 -----